Roof Repair Services in Greenville, SC

 While the duration and the costs of the services we provide depend on the type of roof repairs required and the extent of the damage, at Lanier Roofing and Restoration, we do everything in our power to make roof repair projects as easy, as affordable, and as minimally invasive as possible for our clients.
 Most of our clients call us when they discover water dripping from a ceiling after a heavy rain, or notice water, mold, or mildew stains, either on the ceiling or on the walls.
 These are the most common signs of a leaking roof.
 The work required to fix a leaking roof depends on the type of roof, the cause of the leak, and the extent of the damage.

-- Main Causes of a Leaking Roof and Possible Roof Leak Repair Works
+- What are the Main Causes of a Leaking Roof?

 - What to Expect When Contracting Lanier Roofing and Restoration Roof Repair Services